bparanj/crystal/electronics/terms/electromagnetic-interference.md

 Electromagnetic radiation is a fundamental aspect of both the natural world and modern technology, playing a crucial role in various fields from communication and medicine to scientific research and everyday life.

 Electromagnetic Interference (EMI) in electronics refers to unwanted electrical or electromagnetic disturbances that can affect the performance of electrical and electronic devices.
-Here's a concise overview of EMI:

-1. Definition:

-   - Disruption caused by electromagnetic radiation or conduction from an external source
+EMI is the disruption caused by electromagnetic radiation or conduction from an external source

 2. Sources: